 5.7 Have the council's parks been awarded Green Flag status?

-5.8 Does the council employ a planning ecologist to scrutinise planning reports for biodiversity net gain?
+5.8 Does the council employ a planning ecologist to scrutinise planning reports for improvements to biodiversity in new developments, such as biodiversity net gain?

 5.9 Does the council require a higher biodiversity net gain commitment from new developments?